fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 **Consensus**: the process through which a number of peers, also known as nodes, on a blockchain network come to an agreement over the legitimacy of transactions presented to the network.
 Proof of Work (PoW) and Proof of Stake are the two main consensus procedures (PoS).

-**Cryptocurrency**: It is a digital currency which has a mathematical foundation that controls the generation of units of currency and using encryption methods to confirm the transfer of payments.
+**Cryptocurrency**: it is a digital currency which has a mathematical foundation that controls the generation of units of currency and using encryption methods to confirm the transfer of payments.
 Distributed ledger technology is used to keep track of cryptocurrency transactions, which are carried out without the assistance of a central bank.

 **Cryptography**: it is the process of encoding data into unintelligible codes to make it secure and hidden.
 Only the required key may be used to decode and read the data.

 **Crypto wallet**: these wallets store public and private keys allowing users to send, receive, and store tokens.
 The tokens reside on the blockchain and the wallet accesses them.